EDS-Bioinformatics-Laboratory/ENCORE/README.md

 ## General

+**ENCORE**

+Further information about ENCORE is also found in the [ENCORE wiki](https://github.com/EDS-Bioinformatics-Laboratory/ENCORE/wiki).
+To facilitate further discussion about the develop of ENCORE we setup ‘[Discussions](https://github.com/EDS-Bioinformatics-Laboratory/ENCORE/discussions)’.

 **Markdown**

 The markdown files (*.md) in the sFSS can be edited with any text editor but to show the markup one should use a Markdown viewer such as Typora (www.typora.io; Windows, Mac) or [Notepad++](https://notepad-plus-plus.org/) (Windows; install the MarkdownViewer plugin).